awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    see [Adjusting Configuration](#adjusting-configuration).
 3. If you are happy with the current solution configuration choose **Start a Deletion Job**.
 The job details page should be displayed.

+You can also start jobs directly via the API.
+For more information, see the [API Documentation].

 Once a job has started, you can leave the page and return to view its progress at point by choosing the job ID from the Deletion Jobs list.
 The job details